-Recent European architectural competitions, and most specifically ‘design contests’, in 17 countries have been surveyed to provide: 1) data on their numbers and typologies; 2) practical information on international competitions platforms, regulations and critical discourse and 3) country case studies that provides commentary on the architectural culture within each state.
+Recent European architectural competitions and most specifically ‘design contests’ in 17 countries have been surveyed to provide: 1) data on their numbers and typologies; 2) practical information on international competitions platforms, regulations and critical discourse and 3) country case studies that provides commentary on architectural culture within each state.

-Specifically the following was addressed; the numbers and typologies of competitions called between 2013 and 2016, above and below EU procurement thresholds; descriptions of the client, who issued the calls (public/private), prize money, winners, and topics are reported; where and how these were publically announced including the portals and how many lead to being realised.
+The numbers and types of competitions called from 2013 to 2016, above and below EU procurement thresholds, client descriptions, whether the calls were public or private, prize money, winners, briefs, the portals on which these were publically announced and how, and how many led to being realised are reported.

 Properly-run design competitions are a rarity in the UK construction sector.
 This document sets out why Project Compass believes that design contest procedures can achieve exceptional design value, encourage innovation and delivery high levels of quality without exposing the commissioning client to unnecessary risk.
 The report makes a number of recommendations on how such good design competitions, both above and below the OJEU threshold, should be run and what policies may be adopted to sustain them better and expand their use.
 It provides a step by step guide to running design contest procedures and describes some new and innovative practices that can be considered, along with sources of further advice, additional resources and links.